across the world

 Helpful in Technical Testimony Cases – Witnesses who are technically qualified provide technical testimonies against personal injury, workers’ compensation, etc., that are essential to the trial process.
 Also, it aids in locating discrepancies through cross-verification amongst various deponents.

-But the problem occurs when lawyers have to manage the non-core tasks of a plethora of cases simultaneously.
+However the problem occurs when lawyers have to manage the non-core tasks of a plethora of cases simultaneously.
 This is where litigation support services come to their rescue.

 Also Read :